 Wireless Network: There are several different standards for wireless technology.
 The campus standard is 802.11n.
 Visit the Division of Information Technology Wireless Internet webpage for more information.

-Software: All of the Law School’s computer lab computers have Windows 7 and Office 2013 installed on them.
+Software: All of the Law School computers available to students have Windows 10 and Office 2016 installed.
 To ensure maximum compatibility, make sure your productivity suite is Microsoft Office.
-All enrolled students are eligible for a free copy of MS Office 365 ProPlus, including Word, Excel, PowerPoint, OneNote, and Outlook.
+All enrolled students are eligible for a free copy of MS Office 365, including Word, Excel, PowerPoint, OneNote, and Outlook.
 It can be downloaded by logging into your university email account.
 Go to: Settings > Office 365 Settings > Software.

 USB Memory Key: It is highly recommended that you save duplicate copies of all important documents.
-Purchase a USB Memory Key of at least 32 gigabytes and save duplicate copies of your documents in case of laptop theft or hard drive failure.
+Purchase a USB Flash drive with at least 128 gigabytes of storage and save duplicate copies of your documents in case of laptop theft or hard drive failure.

 If you have questions or need further information, contact the Law School IT Help Desk: (573) 884-7800 or MULawHelpDesk@missouri.edu.